-The Group owns 20% of Palm Concepcion Power Corporation and Peakpower Energy, Inc. As discussed in Note 2 to the consolidated financial statements, the Group's investments in these associates are accounted for under the equity method.
-As of December 31, 2019, the investments in these associates amounted to $\mathbb{P}1,376.7$ million (representing 23% of the Group's consolidated total assets), and the Group's equity in net earnings from these associates for 2019 amounted to $\mathbb{P}380.4$ million (representing 77% of the Group's consolidated net income).
-The accounting for these investments is significant to our audit because the Group's investments and equity in net earnings from these associates are material to the consolidated financial statements.
+The Group owns 20% of Palm Concepcion Power Corporation (PCPC) and Peakpower Energy, Inc. (PEI) which are accounted for under the equity method.
+As of December 31, 2020, the investments in these associates amounted to ₱1,376.9 million (representing 21% of the Group's consolidated total assets), and the Group's equity in net earnings from these associates in 2020 amounted to ₱175.9 million (representing 60% of the Group's consolidated net income).
+The accounting for these investments is significant to our audit because of the substantial amount of the Group's investments and equity in net earnings from these associates.